Paul Amador

-Paul Amador is an American politician and a Republican member of the Idaho House of Representatives.
-First elected in 2016, he represents District 4 (seat B), which includes the city of Coeur d'Alene, Idaho, and a small portion of Kootenai County, Idaho.
-Paul currently serves as chair of the Ways and Means Committee.
+Paul Amador is an American politician and a former Republican member of the Idaho House of Representatives.
+First elected in 2016, he represented District 4 (seat B), which includes the city of Coeur d'Alene, Idaho, and a small portion of Kootenai County, Idaho.
+Paul served as chair of the Ways and Means Committee.
 Paul is seeking re-election to the Idaho House of Representatives, Seat 4B.

 Prior to his three terms in the Idaho House of Representatives, Amador spent most of his career as an administrator at colleges and universities throughout the United States, most recently employed by University of Idaho.
 Amador currently owns and operates an educational and data management consulting business with his wife.

 Education

 Amador attended the University of Nevada where he earned a Master of Arts and doctorate in educational leadership.
 Amador's graduate research focused on both K-12 and higher education-related issues, including public school finance, tuition policy, and educational technology.
 Amador attended California State University, Fresno, where he earned a Bachelor of Science in agricultural economics.